Accounting for R&D Tax Credits: Best Practices & Guidelines

 Cash Flow Statement Considerations

 The tax credit will give you more cash flow, which you can use for future R&D expenses.
-If you increase your R&D expenses, you might be able to increase the credit you’re entitled to for long-term investments.
+If you increase your R & D expenses, you can increase the credit you’re entitled to for long-term investments.

 Timing of R&D Tax Credits Recognition